LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [Making Engineering Team Communication Clearer, Faster, Better](http://firstround.com/review/making-engineering-team-communication-clearer-faster-better/) - by First Round.
 Takeaway: Using a technical design review system with design documents can help teams communicate effectively and clearly.
 The article links to a [design doc template](https://docs.google.com/document/d/1uMHzRsEDZb_p9xfFGerCVhr-0mAi-d-OFY4jJi0dYk4/edit) by Google, and [a completed example](https://docs.google.com/document/d/1CMlG1v9AAln9SvI4Ysqo8NOd4L4ObDy3SY8pNh9iXhI/edit).

+- [Never Split the Difference Cheat-Sheet](https://www.slideshare.net/YanDavidErlich/never-split-the-difference-cheatsheet) - by Yan-David Erlich.
+Takeaway: a detailed, six-page summary of Chris Voss' *Never Split the Difference*, the 2016 book about negotiation.

 - [Uniquely HR](https://www.google.com/url?q=http://uniquelyhr.com/management-development-training/&sa=D&ust=1497272863257000&usg=AFQjCNFCpE9ZQyRzTMoqItlEdU2neBygnw) - by Gary Ford.
 Takeaway: Influence is the power to affect someone/something without directly forcing them.
 It’s about establishing credibility, finding common ground, and connecting emotionally.
 A systemic approach to influencing.

 - [Use Coaching Techniques to Help People Make Their Own Decisions](https://vimeo.com/128634479) (video) - by Meredith Noble.
 Takeaway: A talk about how to use the GROW coaching technique "to structure conversations and help people make their own decisions; ask questions that encourage people to consider new approaches; embrace the coaching mindset, and and let go of the urge to play expert."